jlehtomaa/jlehtomaa/README.md

 ### Hi there 👋

+I'm Jere, a doctoral candidate at ETH Zurich.
+I'm interested in machine learning, uncertainty quantification, optimal control, economic dynamics, and climate change risks.

+### Short bio
+* []  D.Sc. at ETH Zurich at the Chair of Integrative Risk Management and Economics
+* [x] M.Sc in Environmental Economics at University of Helsinki
+* [x] B.Sc in Environmental Economics at University of Helsinki

 <!--
 **jlehtomaa/jlehtomaa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.